 Whether you are building a natural swimming pool or a chlorinated one, all pools are designed to circulate the pool’s water every day, thanks to a looped plumbing system.
 A swimming pool pump will pull water from the pool and then return it to the pool after filtration, treating and heating.

 Pools have filters which play the critical role of removing small particles suspended in the water.
 DE, cartridge or sand pool filters help to keep the pool clean and clear by passing all the water through the filter at least once a day.
 When there’s high pressure and flow stops, the pool filters need to be cleaned or backwashed.
-You may also want to consider some pool automation to help with this.
+You may also want to consider some swimming pool automation to help with this.

 Every pool needs to have a sanitizer that will destroy bacteria, algae and other particles which can make the pool water green or cloudy or pose a health risk.
 The most popular pool sanitizer is chlorine.